 BSc., physics, University of Delhi; BS, mechanical engineering, University of Minnesota

 Nirmal Jain is a principal engineer for energy management with the University of Minnesota Facilities Management department and is the engineering design coordinator for TCF Stadium.
 He is the author of and coordinator for the University's new updated mechanical standards.
+Mr. Jain is a 2020 recipient of the University of Minnesota President’s Award for Outstanding Service.
+In July 2020 he was appointed by Governor Walz to the Minnesota Board of High Pressure Piping Systems.

 - CMgt 4542 - Building Energy Systems